Postgraduate admissions policy

 9. Applicants who require a Tier 4 (General) visa to study in the UK

-Confirmation of Acceptance to Study (CAS) will issued in accordance with the Tier 4 Sponsorship and CAS Issuing Policy, available on the policies page
+Confirmation of Acceptance to Study (CAS) will issued in accordance with the Tier 4 Sponsorship and CAS Issuing Policy, available at our policy page.

-It is mandatory for some applicants who need entry clearance to study in the United Kingdom and who are applying to certain programmes, to have an ATAS Certificate.
-We will not be able to issue a Confirmation of Acceptance to Study (CAS) or register applicants on to the programme until their clearance has been received.
+It is mandatory for some applicants who need entry clearance to study in the United Kingdom and who are applying to certain courses, to have an ATAS Certificate.
+We will not be able to issue a Confirmation of Acceptance to Study (CAS) or register applicants on to the course until their clearance has been received.
 For further details, please visit the Foreign and Commonwealth Office website.

 11. Disclosure of Information

 Failure to disclose relevant information or providing false information may result in the place being withdrawn.

 The University may provide feedback if requested.
 Applicants must be aware that feedback will only be given directly to them unless the University has received written permission that the applicant is willing for the matter to be discussed with another individual.
 The applicant should also be aware that there may be cases where highly specific or tailored feedback may not be possible.